Vacancies

 Solihull Council is proud to be an Equal Opportunities Employer.
 We celebrate diversity and are committed to creating an inclusive environment for all employees – a place where we can all be ourselves.

-Band C Learning Support Assistant Job Application Pack
+Band B SCIL Flexi Learning Support Assistant Job Application Pack

 Band A Midday Supervisors